Juzu01/Instagram-Links-Saver/README.txt

 > USAGE: In a way i created it you can collect multiple IG Reels links via scrolling down with down_arrow.

 ---------------------------------

+[ If you have not already downloaded python extensions, use it in your admin shell/terminal: ] pip install selenium webdriver-manager os sys time